WebAssembly/design/MVP.md

 As stated in the [high-level goals](HighLevelGoals.md), the first release aims at being a Minimum Viable Product (MVP).
-This means that there are important features we *know* we want and need, but are post-MVP; these are in a separate essential [post-MVP :unicorn:][future general] features document.
+This means that there are important features we *know* we want and need, but are post-MVP; these are in a separate essential [post-MVP 🦄][future general] features document.
 The MVP will contain features which are available today in modern web browsers and which perform well even on mobile devices, which leads to roughly the same functionality as [asm.js](http://asmjs.org).